ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 - **SDBlockDevice** - Block device driver for SD cards and eMMC memory chips.
 SD cards or eMMC chips offer a full FTL layer on top of NAND flash.
 This makes the storage well-suited for systems that require a about 1GB of memory.
 Additionally, SD cards are a popular form of portable storage.
 They are useful if you want to store data that you can access from a PC.

-- <a href="https://os.mbed.com/docs/v5.7/reference/heapblockdevice.html" target="_blank">**HeapBlockDevice**</a> - Block device that simulates storage in RAM using the heap.
+- [**HeapBlockDevice**](https://os.mbed.com/docs/v5.7/reference/heapblockdevice.html) - Block device that simulates storage in RAM using the heap.
 Do not use the heap block device for storing data persistently because a power loss causes complete loss of data.
 Instead, use it fortesting applications when a storage device is not available.

 ### Utility block devices

 Additionally, Mbed OS contains several utility block devices to give you better control over the allocation of storage.

-- <a href="https://os.mbed.com/docs/v5.7/reference/slicingblockdevice.html" target="_blank">**SlicingBlockDevice**</a> - With the slicing block device, you can partition storage into smaller block devices that you can use independently.
+- [**SlicingBlockDevice**](https://os.mbed.com/docs/v5.7/reference/slicingblockdevice.html) - With the slicing block device, you can partition storage into smaller block devices that you can use independently.

-- <a href="https://os.mbed.com/docs/v5.7/reference/chainingblockdevice.html" target="_blank">**ChainingBlockDevice**</a> - With the chaining block device, you can chain multiple block devices together and extend the usable amount of storage.
+- [**ChainingBlockDevice**](https://os.mbed.com/docs/v5.7/reference/chainingblockdevice.html) - With the chaining block device, you can chain multiple block devices together and extend the usable amount of storage.

-- <a href="https://os.mbed.com/docs/v5.7/reference/mbrblockdevice.html" target="_blank">**MBRBlockDevice**</a> - Mbed OS comes with support for storing partitions on disk with a Master Boot Record (MBR).
+- [**MBRBlockDevice**](https://os.mbed.com/docs/v5.7/reference/mbrblockdevice.html) - Mbed OS comes with support for storing partitions on disk with a Master Boot Record (MBR).
 The MBRBlockDevice provides this functionality and supports creating partitions at runtime or using preformatted partitions configured separately from outside the application.

 - **ReadOnlyBlockDevice** - With the read-only block device, you can wrap a block device in a read-only layer, ensuring that user of the block device does not modify the storage.